 “The real adobo never used ‘toyo’ (soy sauce).
-And I think it is not just the Visayan version,” was the quick reply from my cousin Manay Lyn.
-Just like the TV game show, I have my own lifelines when it comes to asking for cooking advice or recipes.
-Most of my resources are from the family – my circle of cousins are a big help.
+And I think it is not just the Visayan version,” was the quick reply from my cousin Manay Lyn who shared this White Adobo recipe.
+Just like the TV game show, I have my own lifelines when it comes to asking for cooking advice .
+Most of my resources are my family – my circle of cousins are a big help.
 And unlike the television show, I have a free pass to any cooking question.
 Thank goodness for the internet and instant forms of communications.
-I can now text questions like this “Is it true the Visayan adobo does not use soy sauce, thus yours is the ‘White Adobo’?”
+I can text questions like this “Is it true the Visayan adobo does not use soy sauce, thus yours is the ‘White Adobo’?”

-I tried cooking this type of white adobo for the family.
+I cooked white adobo for the family.
 It was a chicken stew pure and simple.
 It needed a slow simmer for the chicken pieces to get tender, and the ‘adobo’ flavors to set.
 Adobo has been hailed as the Philippines’ national dish.
-I’ve cooked and posted different versions of it here on the blog.
 What makes this one different?
-The absence of soy sauce is what makes it unique, but it doesn’t make it any less irresistible.
+The absence of soy sauce makes it unique, but it doesn’t make it any less irresistible.
 White adobo is just as magnificent in its simplicity and the hard to resist garlic-vinegar flavors.
 Once cooked till it nearly falls off the bone, the chicken stew has a radiant glistening sheen and very refreshing light flavors.
-The enormous amount of garlic cooked in the vinegar broth makes this adobo utterly amazing on boiled steam rice.
+The enormous amount of garlic cooked in the vinegar broth makes this adobo utterly amazing on boiled steaming rice.

 For years, my sons were accustomed to seeing regular Filipino Adobo cooked with soy sauce.
 When I served this White Adobo on the table, I told them why it was so :